facebookresearch/visual-counterfactuals/README.md

 ## Results

 We obtain the following results with VGG-16 for __all edits__.
-Small differences with the results from the paper can be attributed to the variance across different runs.
+Small differences with the results from the paper can be attributed to the variance across different CUB model training runs.

 | Method     | Near KP | Same KP | Number Edits |
 |------------|---------|---------|--------------|